 As the story goes, there is a village that relies on berry-picking for its main production — an activity performed by both the adults and the kids.
 Sadly, the parents seem to be terrible at keeping an eye on their little ones as they go about their business in the forest.
 Sons and daughters are lost every year to this cause.

 To minimise the death toll, the mayor has decided to seek help from a guild of rangers.
-A contract is established with one of its members for fifteen years.
+Each contract established with one of its members lasts for fifteen years.
 The ranger would relocate to the village and start the final chapter of his life with the locals.

 The forest is a dangerous place, even for a professional.
-Wild animals lurk, malevolent spirits haunt, and plain bad weather could also become deadly without proper planning.
+Wild animals lurk, malevolent spirits haunt, and plain bad weather could also become deadly without strategic planning.
 The ranger has taken on a risky job, and if he doesn’t want his career and life to meet a premature end, he would have to look out for his own safety before being able to save others.

 Consumables play an important role in the ranger’s work; he needs the energy to survive and to press forward.
 When the going gets tough, he must make do with what could be gathered on the job.
-A ripe apple, some honey from bees, or even an improvised stew — any bit of sustenance helps.
+A ripe apple, some honey from bees, or even an improvised stew — any smidgen of sustenance helps.
 If it is obtainable, the ranger should gobble it down there and then, lest the opportunity is lost amid unforgiving conditions.

 Back at the village, a different set of resources enter into play.
 From the mayor comes remuneration in the form of money or rice.
 Additionally, the ranger may return with a couple of those precious berries from the woods, or even a bunny if he is in luck.